Lost-Empire-Entertainment/elypsoengine_dot_com/README.md

 # Elypso engine website

 This is the source code repository for the [Elypso Engine website](https://elypsoengine.com) which is where all the documentation for the engine will be listed at.

-The website is currently under construction and isnt planned to be fully usable until Elypso Engine releases in alpha in june.
+The website is currently under construction and is not fully functional.
+Lots of changes will be made during the Alpha and Beta development of Elypso Engine.

 ---